The Serolsar Lake Trek is amongst the Himalayan treks you can do, even if you’re a complete newbie in the trekking

 The scenery between the jungles and the open valley will be splendid.
 Would the mountains leave you awe-struck?

-You can spot the dark layers of the mountain top, which will make you feel like jumping from one mountain top to another.
+You can spot the dark layers of the mountain top, making you feel like jumping from one mountain top to another.
 Like we all have played in the games or still play.

 Feel happy to be a part of the surroundings.